Lexogen-Tools/idemux/README.rst

 Features
 --------

-* FASTQ file demultiplexing based on i7, i5, or i1 barcodes.
+* FASTQ file demultiplexing based on i7, i5, and i1 barcodes.
 * Correction of barcode sequencing errors to maximize read yield (only works with `Lexogen 12 nt UDIs <https://www.lexogen.com/indexing/12nt-dual-indexing-kits/>`_ that have been sequenced at least 8 nt).